2016 Report on Global Resources & Reserves

-This report presents ITRI’s estimate of tin and reserves at the end of 2015, with commentary and outlook for the important producing regions of the present, and potentially the future.
+This report presents ITRI’s estimate of global tin resources and reserves at the end of 2015, with commentary and outlook for the important tin producing regions of the present, and potentially the future.

 In summary: